redwin21/trad-vs-sport/README.md

     <td><img src='analysis/images/route_ratings_bar.png' align='center' style='width: 800px;'></td>
 </p>

-For use in analysis, the ratings were converted to a numerical rating based on the chart provided above.
+The ratings were converted to a numerical rating based on the chart provided above.
 For instance, *5.6* would be 6.0, *5.11d* was given 11.8, *V5* is now 12.0, etc. This allowed for proper comparison and analysis.
 Distributions of trad, sport, and boulder routes based on their numerical rating can be seen in the following plots.
 Unfortunately, due to the numeric conversion of the ratings being based on discrete keys, the bin size for these histograms, and all following, have to be rather large, causing coarse plots.

 The distributions of these types of climbing seem to suggest that sport ratings are generally higher than trad, or that more sport routes with higher ratings exist.